jailop/vim-mdpreview/README.md

 - **For large documents**: Increase `g:mdpreview_debounce_delay` to 500ms or higher
 - **For rapid feedback**: Decrease to 150ms (may increase CPU usage)

-The plugin uses intelligent caching to make repeated renders nearly instant.
-See [PERFORMANCE.md](PERFORMANCE.md) for details.

-## Feature Examples

 ### Wiki-Links

 ```markdown